tmgg/kettle-sdk-java/README.md

 - startJob: Start a job
 - stopJob: Stop a job
 - jobStatus: Get the status of a job
-- addJob: Add a job to the server
 - removeJob: Remove a job from the server

 - executeJob: Execute (prepare and start) a specific job